jlu-ilr-hydro/odmf/docs/docs/source/odmf/development.md

 ## Migration

-Differences of the database schemas of ODMF (Observatory Data Management Framework) and ODM (Observation Data Model).
+Differences of the database schemata of ODMF (Observatory Data Management Framework) and ODM (Observation Data Model).
-* odmf.dataset attributes start and end, can be identical in the rare case of a size of just one record.

 ### WaterOneFlow